 Learn about conserving battery

-- Tap the navigation sign next to the trashcan to start navigation.
+- Tap Navigate next to the trashcan to start navigation.
 This will bring up the map with your current location.
+Recording will start automatically.

-- When you are finished riding, press & hold the record button and select Save.
+- When you are finished riding, press & hold the pause button and select Finish Ride.
+Enter optional ride details and tap Save.
 The app will upload your ride the next time you connect to a network via WiFi or Cellular data.

 This option is only available for Android devices that have a microSD card installed.
 Not all Android devices will have this option.
 It will only appear if a microSD card is installed in the device and ready for use.